 The socks you wear on the trails will have a significant effect on your experience.
 Just like boots, choose your socks carefully.
 Socks for backpacking are designed to provide cushioning and abrasion resistance as well as warmth.
 You should choose socks made of synthetic materials or wool.
+Socks can add volume to your footwear.
+When you are fitted for your boots, make sure you wear the socks you have chosen to wear on your trek.
 There are 3 categories of socks:

 - Liners These are thin wicking socks that you wear next to your skin.
 They keep your feet dry and comfortable and are meant to be worn underneath other socks. - Lightweight Hiking Socks These socks stress wicking performance over warmth.
 They are relatively thin so that you stay comfortable on warm weather trips.
-They can be worn with or without sock liners. - Midweight Hiking Socks These socks are thicker and warmer than the lightweight hiking socks.
+They can be worn with or without sock liners.

+Midweight Hiking Socks - These socks are thicker and warmer than the lightweight hiking socks.
 Many have extra padding built into the heel and the ball of the foot for maximum comfort.
 They can be worn with or without liners.